Register to receive a free Vascular Access Devices and Accessories Market Report Suite for US 2018-2024 synopsis and brochure

 As hospitals continue to face the pressures of Value-Based Purchasing, novel products like POWERWAND offer solutions that both improve patient outcomes and reduce overall costs.

-Access Scientific said that in the coming months it will reveal results of another completed study (pending publication).
+Access Scientific said that in the coming months it will reveal the results of another completed study (pending publication).
 Combined with the current announcement of superior anti-thrombogenicity, this next study demonstrates the value of ChronoFlex C with BioGUARD as the ideal material for a wide variety of indwelling vascular catheters.

 About Access Scientific, LLC